redis/redis-doc/topics/sentinel.md

 the bulk data from the master during a resync.
 You may make sure only one slave at a time is not reachable by setting this option to the value of 1.

-The other options are described in the rest of this document and documented in the example `sentinel.conf` file shipped with the Redis distribution.
+Additional options are described in the rest of this document and documented in the example `sentinel.conf` file shipped with the Redis distribution.